MicrosoftDocs/learn/learn-pr/wwl-data-ai/analyze-optimize-data-warehouse-storage-azure-synapse-analytics/includes/13-summary.md

-You have just learned how to analyze and optimize your data warehouse storage on Azure Synapse Analytics SQL Pools for analytical workloads.
+You have learned how to analyze and optimize your data warehouse storage on Azure Synapse Analytics SQL Pools for analytical workloads.

 In this module, you have: